 The meeting will be hosted in person and online by way of a live webcast.
 A summary of the information shareholders will need to attend the online meeting is provided below.
-The meeting will begin at 1:00 p.m. (local time) on Friday, May 1, 2020, at 8210 route Transcanadienne, Saint-Laurent, Québec, H4S 1M5.
+The meeting will begin at 1:00 p.m.
+(Eastern time) on Thursday, July 15, 2021, at 8210 route Transcanadienne, Saint-Laurent, Québec, H4S 1M5.